HOW TO CHOOSE AND STYLE YOUR HOME DECOR

 You've gotten the big stuff out of the way - now it's time to finish the room off and decorate!
 So many people come into the store not knowing how or where to start - I totally understand!
 It can seem like a daunting task to achieve the aesthetic you're going for.
 So many people think a "styled decor" look can only be achieved by interior designers, but I have some tips and tricks to share that will help you get started!

-We recently just really started selling accessories and decor.
+We have a ton of fun accessories and decor to choose from.
 Click HERE to check it out!
 Here are my tips and tricks to choosing and styling your home decor:

 Start With A Clean Slate

 When it comes to accessorizing a room, it’s important to start with a clean slate.
 The key to a perfectly styled room is to get rid of the clutter and make the room feel intentional.
 Go through everything in your space and get rid of the things you don’t need.
 For the things you do need in that space - incorporate them into the decor!
 There's no shame in making the space looked lived in.
 If you're really going for that polished look, find some storage and keep the things you need hidden and take it out when you need it.
 My best advice is to always make sure everything you need has a designated spot - that way you’re able to find it easily.